Benvenuto to Simple Italian Cooking! Here’s the page where I get a bit personal and share a bit of history about myself and this site.

 Needless to say, as time went on my enthusiasm for cooking never developed, but I did always have a desire to know about Italian cooking.
 For my 16th birthday my request for dinner was to make homemade pasta noodles and have a real Italian meal.

-I remember hanging the noodles on string that was strung across the kitchen.
+I remember hanging the noodles on string that was strung across the kitchen wall to wall.
 It’s a visual memory I’ll never forget.
 My mom showed me how she made homemade sauce, and it was an excellent meal.
 Too bad I have no photos!

 However, that was the extent of my involvement.
 I went through college eating noodles, pasta, mac and cheese, and chicken fajitas (which I love to make).
 I managed to survive fine.
 Yet still, I had no desire to learn how to cook.